About

 About Twitter | Our logo, brand guidelines, and Tweet toolsTwitter Link

-Dr. Suleiman Alhadidi is the founder and Executive Director of AREAL Global, where he is building the intelligence layer for real estate — a platform that transforms how buildings perform, adapt, and create value.
-His work sits at the convergence of real estate economics, artificial intelligence, urban planning, and the built environment, driven by a central thesis: that most buildings today are fundamentally blind to how they’re actually being used, and that the next era of real estate belongs to those who can make buildings autonomous and self-optimizing.
+Dr. Suleiman Alhadidi is the Founder and Executive Director of AREAL Global, a real estate investment and intelligence platform that identifies, acquires, and repositions underperforming commercial assets through a vertically integrated model combining proprietary spatial data, adaptive design, and investment strategy.
+His work sits at the convergence of corporate real estate economics, building technology, and data science, driven by a central thesis: that most buildings today are fundamentally blind to how they are being used, and that the structural underperformance of commercial real estate represents one of the most significant and addressable value dislocations in the market today.

 REAL Design